 The other important piece of advice Becker offers is for freelancers to find people in the industry to learn from.
 Join freelance communities or network with those doing similar work.
 Find a chance to learn something you have in a job in a newsroom, for example, Becker said.

-Besides journalism, the freelance world has expanded in recent years across a lot of different fields.
+Besides journalism, the freelance world has expanded across a lot of different fields.
 Lexy Smith, a senior recruiter and client service manager at Dahl Consulting in Roseville, Minn., has also noticed the uptick in various companies hiring for contract positions recently.

-A study from 2017 from the Freelancers Union and platform Upwork found that about half the people in the workforce will be freelancers in another 10 years.
+A study from the Freelancers Union and platform Upwork found that about half the people in the workforce will be freelancers by about 2027.

 Contract work can be a little different than freelancing, in that workers are brought on with a company for a specific length of time, often for a specific project, for 40 hours per week.
 Dahl helps companies find people to do project-style work within a wide variety of skillsets, from customer service representatives, accounting and finance, general business and all the way up to high-level IT professionals.